Model-based Deep Learning for Joint RIS Phase Shift Compression and WMMSE Beamforming: Simulation Results

 \subsection{Training Procedure}

-We generate a dataset of size $100,000$ and use $64,000$, $16,000$, and $20,000$ samples for training, validation, and testing, respectively.
-In all experiments, we use a batch size of $L=128$, and an early stopping strategy with patience of 50 to reduce overfitting, with the maximum number of epochs set to $1,000$.
-The learning rate is initialized to $0.001$ and is reduced by a factor of $0.8$ whenever the validation loss does not decrease for 20 consecutive epochs, until it reaches a minimum value of $0.00005$.
-The training loss function for all models is:

-where $S$ is the sample size.
-For fair comparison to previous work, we use a priority $p_k=1$ for all $K$ \ues.
+We generate $64{,}000$, $16{,}000$, and $20{,}000$ samples for training, validation, and testing, respectively.
+In all experiments, we use a batch size of $L=512$ with the maximum number of epochs set to $1{,}000$ saving the model with the lowest validation loss.
+The learning rate is initialized to $0.001$ and reduced by a factor of $0.8$ when the validation loss does not decrease for 20 consecutive epochs, until reaching a minimum value of $0.00005$.
+The loss function being minimized for each batch is: $\mathcal{L}(\textbf{W}, \boldsymbol{\theta}) = -\sum_{l=1}^L \sum_{k=1}^K p_k R_k$.
+When comparing loss curves, the loss is normalized by dividing by the number of training or validation samples.
+For fair comparison, we use a priority $p_k=1$ for all $K$ \ues.
+The achievable sum-rates presented are averages of five independent trials.